 Single handle shower faucets are the most common type of shower faucets used globally.
 Here we gonna write an article about how to install a single handle shower faucet.
 A traditional faucet requires two different levers to control the flow of hot and cold water whereas a single-handle faucet gives you control over the shower in a single handle for both hot and cold water.
 They come in various styles and brands most importantly.
 If you read this article then you will know how to install a single handle shower faucet.

-To install a single handle shower faucet following Tools needed:
+To install a single handle shower faucet The following Tools Are needed

 If you have this tools and follow the step you will know how to install a single handle shower faucets.